tc39/notes/es8/2017-03/mar-21.md

 BE: I'm so sorry.

 DE: There's one point I want to make about it.
 The subclasses restrictions.
 There are some regex classes in the wild.
 XRegExp is an example, which is an old-style subclass instance `of RegExp`, so it doesn't really get touched by the detection in this proposal which doesn't modify `new target`, but it seems a little bit odd...
-The justification for restricting it from subclasses is that it would give bad answers for specific subclasses for example… it might leak implementation details.
+The justification for restricting it from subclasses is that it would give bad answers for specific subclasses for example... it might leak implementation details.
 XRegExp will get past that because it won't get detected.

 AWB: Well it doesn't not get detected, it just doesn't meet the definition of what we call a subclass.